-A quartet of international crooks -- Peterson, O'Hara, Ross and Ravello -- is stranded in Italy while their steamer is being repaired.
-With them are the Dannreuthers.
-The six are headed for Africa, presumably to sell vacuum cleaners but actually to buy land supposedly loaded with uranium.
+A quartet of international crooks (Peterson, O'Hara, Ross and Ravello) are stranded in Italy whilst their steamer is being repaired.
+With them are the an English couple, the Dannreuthers.
+The 6 are headed for Africa, presumably to sell vacuum cleaners but all is not as it seems.
 They are joined by others who apparently have similar designs.Written by

 Ed Stephan <firstname.lastname@example.org>

 8 of 11 people found this review helpful.

 Was this review helpful to you?